 Last week was about planning, this week we move onto writing shopping lists – both food and presents.
 Keep them somewhere handy so you can mark things off as you buy them, or add new items as you go along.
 Knowing what you want to buy will help you to spot bargains.
 Speaking of bargains, buying food and booze in bulk with a friend or two can help cut your Christmas bill as long as you keep to what’s on your list, and not get distracted by everything else on offer!

-If you’re hosting a Christmas party make sure you book your Family Clean Spring Clean now.
+If you’re hosting a Christmas party make sure you book your Family Clean Spring and Christmas Clean now.
 Like Santa cleaning elves, we’ll swoop in before and/or after your party, so you don’t have to lift a finger.
 At Family Clean, we are the experts at all things cleaning!
 Give us a call today to start your Christmas cleaning process right away!

 Check out our spring cleaning guide if you prefer to tackle the cleaning yourself.
 Dedicate this week to making space.
 Declutter your bedrooms, including clothing, and living areas.
 Donate, recycle, or sell anything you no longer want.
 Vacuum pack and store winter blankets and clothing.
 Put a box or basket in each room for fast tidying away of things that don’t belong in there.